femke77/movies-and-tv/README.md

 **Solution:** Refactored bookmarks to an object using id-media_type as key.
 Checking if a movie or tv show is in the bookmarks object is O(1) time, a new function is not created on every render and React can properly maintain memoization.
 A significant drop in memory use was noted.

+**Problem:** Routes to different pages are wrapped in suspense with skeleton fallbacks.
+This works fine with react query using the hooks 'useInfiniteQuery' or 'useSuspenseQuery', however, suspense only reacts to a promise, and zustand doesn't throw a promise to suspense when it loads data.
+If a page only relies on data from zustand suspense can never kick in.

+**Solution:** Using the React hook useSyncExternalStorage, the zustand store was refactored to throw a promise when it is loading from IndexedDB (browser storage).
+This allows suspense to do it's thing, and trigger the skeletons under the condition that the async access takes over 300ms.
+I don't expect this to be a problem most of the time, but if it should come up for the user, the appropriate UX happens.

-### Metrics as of 4/7/2025
+### Metrics as of 4/14/2025

-- ~180-200 MB average browser memory usage after good amount of app usage with heavy caching strategies- holds steady for hours.
+- ~180-240 MB average browser memory usage after good amount of app usage with heavy caching strategies- holds steady.
+No leaking noted.
+- Memory rises with video play normally, falls back to above numbers in under 2 min from watch page unmounting
 - ~42-72MB heap size depending on how much is cached by react query (depends on usage)
 - 99% performance by Lighthouse
 - 0.0 CLS